varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

+> :warning: Some of you are asking for macOS 12 Monterey support.
+I have gotton it to work on my computer, but I do not have the time or motivation to add info about it.
+> What I will say though is I got it to work using the iMac16,2 SMBIOS.
+I will keep updating OC versions though.
+Thank you.

 # Dell Optiplex 3020 Hackintosh OpenCore

 This repository contains a guide on how to install macOS on the Dell Optiplex 3020, with the necessary files, using OpenCore bootloader.